telerik/reporting-docs/knowledge-base/manipulate-table-rows-based-on-their-position-in-the-physical-page.md

 ---
 title: How to Manipulate Table Rows Based on their Position in the Physical Page
-description: See how to alternate table row background color in the PageHeader ItemDataBinging event.
-On each new page the first data row should have the same background color, independent on the color of the previous row.
+description: See how to alternate table row background color with the first data row on each new page having the same background color, independent on the color of the previous row.
 type: how-to
 page_title: Manipulate Table Rows Based on their Position in the Physical Page
 slug: manipulate-table-rows-based-on-their-position-in-the-physical-page